Langtang Valley Trek

 7) How fit do I have to be for the Langtang valley trek?

-Langtang valley trek is a moderate trek that goes up to the 5000 meters altitude at Tserko Ri.
-But you will spend overnight at the height of 3,800 meters only.
-Relatively, this trek is easier than the other treks of Nepal such as Annapurna Base Camp and Everest base camp.
+Langtang Valley Trek is a moderate trek that goes up to the 5000-meter altitude at Tserko Ri.
+But you will spend overnight at a height of 3,800 meters only.
+Relatively, this trek is easier than the other treks of Nepal such as Annapurna Base Camp and Everest Base Camp.
 Thus, you don’t need to be fit extremely.
-However, doing some training beforehand is much beneficial for your enjoyment.
-We suggest you prepare at least 8 weeks before your trip and do regular morning walks, join the gym, swimming, climb upstairs, or do short hiking at least once or twice a week.
-On this trek, your porters will carry your belongings and you have to carry your personal items only.
+However, doing some training beforehand is much more beneficial for your enjoyment.

 8) How much money should I carry for extra expenses while on the trek?